masasam/emacs-easy-hugo/README.md

 You can search blog article with [counsel-ag](https://github.com/abo-abo/swiper) or [helm-ag](https://github.com/syohex/emacs-helm-ag).

-If both are installed, counsel-ag takes precedence.
+If both are installed, counsel-ag takes precedence at default and you can use helm-ag by writing the following to .emacs or init.el

+	(setq easy-hugo-helm-ag t)

+If you deploy your blog at github

 	M-x easy-hugo-github-deploy